RICS Cyprus Property Index Q1 2015

 Market Capital Values

-The Property Price Index has recorded falls in almost all cities and asset classes, with significant falls being recorded in Nicosia and Limassol.
+The Property Price Index has recorded falls in most cities and asset classes, with significant falls being recorded in Nicosia.
 Nicosia is clearly feeling the impact on the government and banking sector (the two sectors who dominate the local employment market), whilst other cities are progressively bottoming out.
 Across Cyprus, movements in property prices appear mix as residential prices for flats fell by 0.4% while an increase of 0.6% was noted for houses.
 The biggest drop being in Limassol (1.0% for flats) and the biggest increase in Larnaca (3% for houses).
 Values of retail properties fell by an average 1.7%, offices by 0.1%, while warehouses increase by 1.3%.

 Market Rental Values

 Across Cyprus, on a quarterly basis rental values decreased by 0.3% for apartments, 1.9% for office, 0.4% for retail units and 0.1% for warehouses; house rents increased marginally by 0.3%.
 Compared to Q1 2014, rents dropped by 4.0% for flats, 1.2% for houses, 8.1% for retail, 5.9% for warehouses, and 3.5% for offices.
 The majority of asset classes and geographies continue to be affected, with areas that had dropped the most early on in the property cycle now nearing or at the trough, e.g Paphos, Famagusta and Larnaca are showing some signs of price stability.